airline_alliances

 Elite Plus status adds

-• guaranteed full-fare economy class reservation on sold-out long-haul flights at least 24 hours prior to departure;
+• guaranteed full-fare economy class reservation on sold-out long-haul flights at least 24 hours before departure;

-• access to lounges worldwide, no matter the class of travel;
+• access to lounges worldwide, no matter what the class of travel;

 • priority baggage handling; and